 Not everybody will love your book …

 This is a fact.
-Going by Goodreads’ own metrics, about 85% of the 800 or so people who read and rated Magicians Impossible liked it.
-Overall it’s at about 3 and a half stars out of five.
-Not bad numbers – and frankly, ones any movie producer would kill for, review-wise.
+Going by Goodreads’ own metrics, about 85% of the 1000 or so people who read and rated Magicians Impossible liked it.
+Averaged out it’s at about 3 and a half stars out of five though the actual numbers are much higher.
+Not bad numbers – and frankly, ones any movie producer would kill for review-wise.
 But of course not everyone liked it.
 Some hated it.
 That’s fine though.
 It comes with the territory.
 If everyone loved it and it was getting nothing but 4/5 and 5/5 you could bet something was up because no book ever gets 100% universal acclaim.

 … but some will.

 I’ve had several people write to say they hadn’t enjoyed a book as much as they have Magicians Impossible.
 Some said it broke them out of a book-reading rut.
 Some found it the perfect escape for a period in their lives when they were struggling.
 One reader even enjoyed it so much she bought 4 signed hardcovers from me to give out as Christmas gifts.
 All of them want a sequel (that’s St. Martins’ decision, not mine, sorry).
 And the positive reviews have far outnumbered the negatives.
 So for every negative there’s bound to be more than a few positives, which are great odds.
 But …

 Don’t read the reviews though …